rajesharora27/dap/docs/CONTEXT.md

    - Limited built-in reporting
    - Data accessible via GraphQL

-4. **Mobile UI**
+4. **Desktop-First Design**
-   - Desktop-first design
+   - UI optimized for laptops and desktop monitors (1280px+)
+   - Medium-sized controls by default (not compact/small)
+   - Full use of horizontal screen real estate
-   - Mobile experience not optimized
+   - Mobile experience is secondary and not prioritized

 5. **Real-time Updates**
    - No WebSocket-based live updates